Skip to content

 rename

-Creates a rename draft. rename is valid for context and rule; MPF has the reserved path META_PROMPT.md and cannot be renamed.
+Creates a rename change. rename is valid for context and rule; MPF has the reserved path META_PROMPT.md and cannot be renamed.

 FieldTypeRequiredMeaning